ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    Currently ordering certificates is by using **Let's Encrypt**, you may follow the topic [Supported certificate authorities](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates#connect-certificate-authority) for updates.
 Using **Let's Encrypt** requires an ACME account, follow the steps outlined in the [Connecting third-party certificate authorities](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-add-certificate-authority&interface=ui) topic to create a new or register your existing account.
 In addition, you are required to add a DNS provider following the steps in the [Connecting DNS providers](https://{DomainName}/docs/secrets-manager?topic=secrets-manager-add-dns-provider&interface=ui#add-dns-provider-ui) topic.
 For this tutorial, you must add {{site.data.keyword.cis_short_notm}} as your DNS provider.
    {: tip}

+Initially HTTPS is configured from the user to {{site.data.keyword.secrets-manager_short}} only.
 1. Order a certificate in {{site.data.keyword.secrets-manager_short}}
    - Open the {{site.data.keyword.secrets-manager_short}} service and select **Secrets** on the left.
    - Click **Add** and then **TLS certificates**.